cbarrete/mient/README.md

 - `Ctrl-s` to load old messages (not fully functional yet)
 - `Up/Down` to select the previous/next message

+Sending a message while another one is selected will send a reply.

 ## TODO

 - Manage access tokens and restore logins